ghc/ghc/docs/users_guide/extending_ghc.rst

 the plugin to create equality axioms for use in evidence terms, but GHC does not check their consistency, and inconsistent axiom sets may lead to segfaults or other runtime misbehaviour.

+Evidence is required also when creating new Given constraints, which are usually implied by old ones.
+It is not uncommon that the evidence of a new Given constraint contains a removed constraint: the new one has replaced the removed one.

 .. _type-family-rewriting-with-plugins: